sourav7274/Vercel-testing/ReadMeForBEAssignments.txt

-BE4_Assignment1 has been done on index.js in the backend folder.
+BE4_Assignment1  and 2 has been done on index.js in the backend folder.
 It is cluttered for the ease of access, I have added a comment (after the initialisation part)